9+1 Best Espresso Machines For Every Need In 2019 // Under $300

 Hi!
 This is not yet another ‘top 10 anything’ website written by a freelance copywriter.
-This list is based on my reviews and comparative tests made over the past 2 years.
+This top is based on my reviews and comparative tests of espresso machines made over the past 2 years.
 All the machines are personally tested by me.
 I also disassembled most of them to investigate built-quality and durability issues.

 This page covers only semi-automatic manual espresso makers for home with 15-bar pump and list price under $300.
 However, many machines fall into ‘under $200’ or even ‘under $100’ categories.